lsst-sqre/sqr-009/index.rst

 Collecting metrics with the LSST Verification Framework
 -------------------------------------------------------

 The LSST Verification Framework (``lsst.verify``) is the DM framework for collecting metrics from the Science Pipelines.
-It aims to generalize the process of defining metrics and specifications, persist the results in *verification jobs* and send them to SQuaSH (see `SQR-019 <https://sqr-019.lsst.io/>`_ for a demonstration).
+It aims to generalize the process of defining metrics and specifications, persist the results in *verification jobs* and dispatch them to SQuaSH (see `SQR-019 <https://sqr-019.lsst.io/>`_ for a demonstration of the LSST Verification Framework).

 Currently, the following pipelines run in our Jenkins CI system: